 In order to be granted an exemption, you must submit an application to us which includes information on the qualifications and experience you have.
-The application forms and guidelines are available on our waivers, exemptions and applications page.
+The application form and guidelines are available via our applications page.
 We will look at your application and decide whether you may be exempted from some or all of the requirements for training for the Bar.
-If we decide that you should be exempted from some of the requirements, you may be required to complete assessments as a BTT candidate.
-We will tell you which assessments you will have to do based on your qualifications and experience.
+If we decide that you should be exempted from some of the requirements, we will tell you which assessments you will have to do based on your qualifications and experience.

 If you have been given an exemption from some of the requirements, you may still be required to complete a period of pupillage or work-based learning before you are granted authorisation to practise as a barrister.
-If you are required to complete a period of pupillage or work-based learning as a transferring qualified lawyer, you may also be required to complete a new Professional Ethics assessment during your pupillage.
+If you are required to complete a period of pupillage or work-based learning as a transferring qualified lawyer, you will also be required to complete the Professional Ethics assessment during your pupillage unless you are granted a specific exemption from this requirement.

 The rules and requirements relating to transferring qualified lawyers and the BTT can be found in Part 7 of the Bar Qualification Manual.